aheil/cse-theme/README.md

 # Jekyll theme for lecture notes <!-- omit in toc -->

-This Jekyll theme was devloped for one of my courses, you can view the course (and thus this theme) [here](https://chauff.github.io/Web-Teaching/).
+This Jekyll theme was devloped for one of my courses (web technology), you can view the course (and thus this theme) [here](https://chauff.github.io/Web-Teaching/).
 Jekyll is a static site generator that can be used to customize ones' GitHub Pages.
+The themes is set up with code-heavy teaching materials in mind.

 This Jekyll theme is built on top of [Minima](https://github.com/jekyll/minima), Jekyll's default theme.
 Only the necessary files were kept, the rest was stripped from the repo.